Composing Care: Music therapy and clinical aesthetics

 Composing Care: Music Therapy and Clinical Aesthetics (monograph in preparation) examines clinical care as an aesthetic and relational practice—shaped not only by biomedical knowledge, but by the politics of affect, sensation, and perception that structure how care is valued in the clinic.
 By focusing on hospital music therapy, a clinical care practice paradoxically embedded in biomedicine yet often dismissed as non-clinical or mere entertainment, the book unsettles conventional boundaries between clinical and non-clinical care.

-Composing Care is based on SSHRC-funded doctoral research and eighteen months of multi-sited clinical ethnography, including participant observation, interviews with therapists, clinicians, and patients, and archival research.
+Composing Care is based on SSHRC-funded multi-sited clinical ethnography, including participant observation, interviews with therapists, clinicians, and patients, and archival research throughout 2019 and 2020.
 My PhD received the York University Prize for the best dissertation defended across the university in 2021.

 Related publications